tilde-nlp/domino-e-user-simulator/README.md

 This enables robust, repeatable, and measurable testing of complex DOMINO-E workflows.

+The User Simulator is built on top of [Playwright](https://github.com/microsoft/playwright), a powerful framework for web testing and automation.
+Playwright enables cross-browser testing (Chromium, Firefox, and WebKit) through a single API.
+This project wraps Playwright in a containerized environment that includes the Playwright framework, test scripts, and APIs, allowing external systems — such as the DOMINO-E Dispatcher — to manage and trigger test execution.

 # DockerWright
 DockerWright is a set of tests for Playwright.
 All tests are under DockerWright/tests See Playwright docs for how to write them.